redhousestudio/redhousestudio.github.io/_projects/project0801-Avi.md

   - img: project0801-image03-thumb.png
 ---

-Avi adir is an amzing multi intrumentalist, plays concerts all over the world, and makes an impression and friends everywhere he performs.
+Avi Adir is an amazing multi instrumentalist, plays concerts all over the world, and makes an impression and friends everywhere he performs.

 Together we set out a journey to create this album.
 Recorded and mixed in the RedHouse.